16 May 2016

 The children’s workgroup presented a well-received proposal for the development of the extended set for children including a conceptual framework and examples of how the framework could be operationalized.
 A formal collaboration was arranged between the Washington Group and UNICEF to work on the development of specific question modules designed to measure disability among children.
 The workgroup investigating environmental factors also presented their work consisting of a conceptual framework and related questions sets.

 Twelfth meeting: Bangkok, 23-25 October 2012

 Results from further analysis of data provided by countries using the WG Short Set in recent national data collections (censuses and surveys) were presented.
-Using data from the 2011 NHIS, results from further analysis of the WG extended set of questions on functioning (ES-F) were also presented.
-Representatives from NCHS provided a presentation focusing on the use of a mixed-method approach to assess validity and cross-subgroup comparability.
-Results from the 2010 NHIS using the ES-F questions related to pain were presented.
-The workgroup investigating environmental factors and participation provided an update on their work including a review of the conceptual framework and related questions sets.
+Using data from the 2010 and 2011 NHIS, results using a mixed-method approach to assess validity and cross-subgroup comparability of the WG extended set of questions on functioning (ES-F) were presented.
+The workgroup investigating environmental factors and participation provide an update on their work including a review of the conceptual framework and related questions sets.

-The workgroup (in collaboration with UNICEF) on the development of specific question modules designed to measure disability among children presented a review of the conceptual framework for question development and a proposed set of questions.
-An update on the Multiple Indicator Cluster Surveys (MICS) was presented on behalf of UNICEF, as well as, a presentation by a representative from ADAPT (formerly the Spastics Society of India) on the cognitive testing of the module on child functioning and disability in India.
+The workgroup (in collaboration with UNICEF) on the development of specific question modules designed to measure disability among children presented a review of the conceptual framework for question development and a proposed set of questions